firehawkvfx/firehawk/README.md

 - You now have established the ability to control instances from within this VM.

+## Create a key pair to manage AWS EC2

+- ssh into the openfirehawk server vm vagrant ssh cd ~
+- We should be in the vagrant user home dir within the vm.  now we generate a key pair with the AWS CLI. aws ec2 create-key-pair --key-name my_key_pair >> my_key_pair.pem
+- And we set the permissions on that keypair so that only the vagrant user has read access. sudo chmod 400 my_key_pair.pem

 ## OpenVPN Access Server

 Then you can try starting an OpenVPN Access Server AMI by launching a new EC2 instance on AWS through the EC2 console.
 It’s a good exercise for you to create one of these on your own (not using openFirehawk at this stage) in a public subnet.  learning how to get the autoconnect feature working for the ubuntu vm to this openVPN instance will be needed.
 You will also need to allow a security group to have inbound access from your onsite public static IP adress.